 “Suit yourself,” he grumbled as he released her.

 A welcomed silence finally settled over the room … but it was very short lived.

 “Remus!”
 Gemma called as she leapt off Sirius’ bed towards the werewolf, her every move beginning to shimmer with excitement.
 The Head Boy rubbed his temples, still trying to avoid the newspaper next to him, and heard them begin to converse.
 “What are you writing, hmmmm?”

-“Nothing,” Remus said softly.
+“Nothing,” Remus said.
 He stuck his tongue out determinedly as he finished his sentence.

 “I know that tone,” Gemma teased as she mischievously looked over his shoulder to see his work.
 “You aren’t writing your Potions essay, are you?”